IHE/ITI.PCF/input/pagecontent/volume-1.md

 The **Advanced Consent** content utilizes sensitivity codes and confidentiality codes.
 The Consent would include parameters that would indicate for a given sensitivity/confidentiality code the conditions on Permit or Deny.

-The typical use case would be where the patient will allow normal confidentiality data to be used for some purpose such as Treatment, but indicates that data that is tagged as restricted confidentiality not be used.
+The typical use case would be where the patient will allow normal confidentiality data to be used for some purpose such as Treatment, but indicates that data tagged as restricted confidentiality not be used.

 At a minimum the following stigmatizing [Sensitivity](https://terminology.hl7.org/ValueSet-v3-InformationSensitivityPolicy.html) classifications shall be implemented as parameters: